List of WAFL wooden spoons

 West Perth with a record of 7 win and 14 losses in the 1992 season, have the highest numbers of wins out of all wooden spoon teams since the start of the competition in 1885.

 Perth with a percentage of 92.13% (from 6 wins and 9 losses) in the 1921 season, has the highest percentage out of all wooden spoon teams since the start of the competition in 1885.

+As from the 2025 season, the West Coast reserves received a 5th consecutive wooden spoon.
+This is the most consecutive wooden spoons a club has received in WAFL history.

 Criteria

 The team which finishes on the bottom of the ladder wins the wooden spoon.
 This is determined by: